katamaritaco/me/README.md

 ### UW-Madison - Mobile Learning Incubator (Now [Field Day Labs](http://wid.wisc.edu/research/fielddaylab/))
 * [Open source field research platform for identifying plants](https://github.com/fielddaylab/biocore-plant-id-tool) on iOS and deployed to a test group of ~100 UW students.
 * Worked with another to make an [open source iOS audio cropper](https://github.com/fielddaylab/AudioVisualizer), and integrated it into an existing codebase.
-* Created a ['Dungeon Manager' Tool](https://github.com/fielddaylab/ARISRealTimeMonitor) to give game creators more control over their experience in [ARIS](https://github.com/ARISGames).
+* Created a ['Dungeon Master' Tool](https://github.com/fielddaylab/ARISRealTimeMonitor) to give game creators more control over their experience in [ARIS](https://github.com/ARISGames).

 ## Projects